jhucsf/fall2025/assign/assign02.md

 integer division is used.
 You will not need to use floating-point operations.

+It should be sufficient to use 32-bit integers for these computations.

 Original image | Transformed image
 :------------: | :---------------:
 <a href="img/dice.png"><img style="width: 20em;" alt="original dice image" src="img/dice.png"></a > | <a href="img/dice_ellipse.png"><img style="width: 20em;" alt="ellipse cropped dice image " src="img/dice_ellipse.png"></a>